 Certain types of wedding photos that were popular in the 70’s, 80’s and 90’s still influence us today.

 In recent years cameras have greatly improved and it is possible to capture images under previously impossible conditions.
 This has allowed a rise in documentary style wedding photos and has opened the door for creative and unplanned moments to be captured.

-So with less limitations on the amount of photos and how they are taken, there is great freedom and possibility to really capture the essence of the day rather than repeating a set of steps that moulds all weddings into one shape.
+So with fewer limitations on the number of photos and how they are taken, there is great freedom and the possibility to really capture the essence of the day rather than repeating a set of steps that moulds all weddings into one shape.